 Footprints that are claimed to have been made by the Sasquatch are two feet long and eight inches wide.
 The vast majority of footprints found by the Sasquatch have five toes like most apes, although some have had as many as six and as few as two.
 So the prints have not been consistent, except in size.
 Some of the casts have had claws, which means bears, not a Bigfoot, most likely make the footprints!

 It has a powerful odor, according to those who claim to have encountered it.
 It is also believed to be omnivorous and nocturnal.

 Before 1958, there are numerous stories, all describing similar features and habits.
 This giant creature has many names.
 One name early on was skoocooms, which was believed to be a cannibalistic madman.
 It was thought to have supernatural powers.

 J. W. Burns was the first man to coin the phrase Sasquatch, which he wrote in a series for a local Canadian newspaper.
 Throughout the year of 1958, this new name and description became popular in Canada and soon the United States.
 The legend spread as one common legend shared by many, unlike the sporadic short stories spread earlier on.

-Regardless of what the legends have said, or the possible sightings, even the strongest believers of Bigfoot will admit that around 80 percent of the so called sightings are merely fictional!
+Regardless of what the legends have said, or the possible sightings, even the strongest believers of Bigfoot, will admit that around 80 percent of the so-called sightings are merely fictional!
 Either people have misidentified a known species as a Bigfoot, or less likely they chose to fabricate a story for attention.

 The footprints have been found as early as 1951, and again in 1958 when the name Sasquatch became popular.
-It was originally believed to be a Yeti print, which is possibly a myth of the same unknown creature as the Sasquatch.
+It was initially believed to be a Yeti print, which is possibly a myth of the same unknown creature as the Sasquatch.

 Is it Just a Bear?

-© 2010 Angela Michelle
+© 2010 Angela Michelle Schultz